 Stew Friedman was head of leadership development at Ford Motor for a few years in the late ‘90s and early ‘00s.
 The story of what he and his team did to try to drive cultural change at the iconic global manufacturing company was told in a number of articles.

-This article from Penn Medicine describes the study and this one from the Journal of Women’s Health reports some of our findings.
+This article from the Journal of Women’s Health reports some of the findings from this research.

 What does it take for business leaders to integrate the different domains of their lives and what must they do to ensure that the people in their organizations are able to do the same?
 In 1999, the Wharton Work/Life Integration Project convened an action research conference, The Role of Senior Business Leaders in Creating and Sustaining Work/Life Change, funded in part by the Sloan Foundation, that addressed these questions.
 Click below to read an overview of this research and further below for summaries of the four case studies of executives helping employees align their actions and values.